-Note: By default, SLIC_ERROR() will print the specified message and a stacktrace to the corresponding output destination and call axom::utilities::processAbort() to gracefully abort the application.
+Note: By default, SLIC\ERROR() will print the specified message and a stacktrace to the corresponding output destination and call axom::utilities::processAbort() to gracefully abort the application.
 This behavior can be toggled by calling slic::disableAbortOnError().
+Additionally, a custom abort function can be registered with slic::setAbortFunction().
 See the Slic Doxygen API Documentation for more details.